Jordan Wynter: Woking

 On 30 June 2017, Wynter joined fellow National League side Woking on a one-year deal.
 On 12 August 2017, Wynter made his Woking debut during their 3–0 away defeat against Barrow, featuring for 63 minutes before being replaced by Chez Isaac.
 Following an injury to Richard Orlu, Wynter replaced the skipper and formed a partnership with Josh Staunton, in which Woking only lost once in the space of a month.
 Following a prolonged injury, Wynter returned to the Woking side after a three-month lay-off, replacing Joey Jones during the Cards' 3–0 away defeat against Leyton Orient.

 Maidstone United

 On 24 May 2018, following Woking's relegation to the National League South, Wynter opted to join Maidstone United on a one-year deal.
 On 28 September Wynter joined Dartford on an initial month's loan.

 Dartford

 On 15 May 2019, Wynter joined Dartford on a permanent basis.

+On 11 May 2024, it was announced that Wynter would leave Dartford after six years at the club.

+Dulwich Hamlet

+On 17 May 2024, Wynter joined Dulwich Hamlet on a permanent basis.